 \subsection{CTGAN vs ADASYN}

-Synthetic data generation was employed with both CTGAN and ADASYN and overall CTGAN generated data were more helpful for the downstream task.
+Synthetic data generation was employed with both CTGAN and ADASYN, and overall, CTGAN-generated data were more helpful for the downstream task.
 In \figref{float_bars}, we compare different methods of data generation.
-Data generation with CTGAN allows specifying the categorical variables and the generated values for those variables will be integer values of 0 and 1.
+Data generation with CTGAN allows specifying the categorical variables, and the generated values for those variables will be integer values of 0 and 1.
 For the numerical variables, however, by default, CTGAN generates data that is out of the range seen in training data.
 For example, labor hours are present in the training data with only integer values $\geq$ 0.
 But CTGAN also generated examples with negative values.
-We conducted multiple rounds of experiments where i) we allowed those negative values to be used for training the classifiers, or ii) we replaced any negative value with 0, as a negative value for a duration does not make sense.
+We conducted multiple rounds of experiments where i) we allowed those negative values to be used for training the classifiers, or ii) we replaced any negative value with 0, as a negative value for a duration may not make sense.
 Allowing negative values in the generated data for training the models made the downstream task more accurate, as shown in \figref{float_bars}a.
 This may be because labor starts before a mother comes to the hospital.
-We would like to emphasize that all the test set results reported in this paper were obtained by evaluating the models on real and unseen data.